leiferlab/NeRVEclustering/README_leifer_lab.txt

 GUIs for post-pipeline to make sure things worked
 -------------------------------------------------

 VisualzeWorm3danalysis.m - Check that behavior and straightening worked well.
-Also shows tracked neurons.
+Also shows tracked neurons on the straighted coordinates in 3d.
+It also shows the different signals for each neuron.

 VisualizeTrackedData.m - Check to see that tracking works well.
-Works on unstraightened .dat file.
+Shows the tracking of neurons in the unstraighted images.
+You can also flag neurons or volumes that look bad.
+It also shows the different signals for each neuron.